yangacer/sqlite3cpp/README.md

   cerr << e.what() << endl;
 }
 ```
-> Note: End transaction in destructor of the transaction object may trigger failures.
-It's error-prone to throw exceptions as of destruction.
-Current implementation just catch all exceptions then destruct silently.
+> Note: End transaction in destructor of the transaction object may fail as well as throw exception.
+However, it's error-prone to throw exceptions as of destruction.
+Current implementation catches all exceptions silently.

 ## Get Started